dhewm/dhewm.github.io/index.md

 (incl. builds for Windows and 64bit Linux for both dhewm3 **and the supported mods**)

-Since dhewm3 1.5.1, there have been a lot of enhancements, like better compatibility with Wayland, or applying gamma and brightness in shaders shaders, which means that those settings work better on all platforms and are visible in screenshots (to demonstrate this, the screenshot above has been taken with `r_gamma 2.0` and `r_brightness 1.9`).
+Since dhewm3 1.5.1, there have been a lot of enhancements, like better compatibility with Wayland, or applying gamma and brightness in shaders, which means that those settings work better on all platforms and are visible in screenshots (to demonstrate this, the screenshot above has been taken with `r_gamma 2.0` and `r_brightness 1.9`).
 Furthermore, both keyboard- and mouse-input have been improved and now there are multiple Quicksave